Skip to content

 Search in excerpt

-Passing away without a Will can not only can create a lot of stress for your loved ones, who are likely already dealing with grief and shock, it can also result in your assets and money being distributed in a way that may not align with your wishes.
+Passing away without a will may be extremely stressful for your loved ones, who are already dealing with grief and shock.
+It may also mean that your assets and money are divided in a way that does not represent your wishes, adding additional pressure to an already difficult situation.

 • moving house